 In his right hand he holds a staff which bears an upside down ceremonial trophy head, symbolizing the mushroom ritual of decapitation in the Underworld.
 The warrior at center left on his knees receiving the sacred mushroom of underworld jaguar transformation wears what looks like a stylized mushroom inspired headdress along with symbolic jaguar attire.

 ENCODED IN SOUTH AMERICAN ART

-Above is a Moche portrait vessel from Peru in a warrior is portrayed wearing a headdress encoded with what I propose are Amanita muscaria mushrooms.
+Above is a Moche portrait vessel from Peru, portrayed wearing a headdress encoded with what I propose are Amanita muscaria mushrooms.
 The Moche culture reigned on the north coast of Peru during the years 100-600 A.D.
 (Photograph courtesy of Todd Braum)

 Ethno-archaeologist Peter Furst...

 "Little is known of the pre-Hispanic mushroom use in South America, with the single exception of an early Jesuit report from Peru that the Yurimagua Indeans, who have since become extinct, intoxicated themselves with a mushroom that was vaguely described as a "tree fungus" (Furst, 1976 p.82).